-On October 5, 2011, the Corporation announced that MRDM would enter into a committed arrangement with Macquarie Bank for a Project Loan Facility (the "Facility") ranging from US\$75 to US\$97 million and associated currency and commodity price protection facilities to fund the construction and development of the RDM Mine.
-On December 14, 2011, the Board of Directors of the Corporation approved the construction and development of the RDM Mine.
-Concurrently, MRDM and Macquarie Bank agreed to enter into final documentation for a Facility of US\$80 million.
-In conjunction with this, MRDM, through Macquarie Bank, also entered into price protection programs in the form of currency swaps for the RDM Project's Capex (R\$1.90 to US\$1.00) and Opex (R\$1.983 to US\$1.00) as well as a gold price protection program (consisting of forward sales) for a total of 216,600 ounces of gold (approximately 26% of the open-pit reserves) at a price of US\$1,600 per ounce.
-On October 1, 2012, the Corporation announced that the amount available to MRDM under the proposed Facility would be increased to US\$90 million.
-Final documentation in respect of the Facility was completed on January 11, 2013.
+On January 11, 2013, MRDM entered into a Project Loan Facility (the "Facility") with Macquarie Bank Limited ("Macquarie Bank") of up to US\$90 million to fund the construction and development of the RDM Mine.
+In conjunction with this Facility, MRDM, through Macquarie Bank, also entered into price protection programs in the form of currency swaps for the RDM Project's Capex (R\$1.90 to US\$1.00) and Opex (R\$1.983 to US\$1.00) as well as a gold price protection program (consisting of forward sales) for a total of 216,600 ounces of gold (approximately 26% of the open-pit reserves) at varying prices from US\$1,177 to US\$1,600 per ounce.
 During 2013, MRDM drew the entire US\$90 million against the Facility.
-The Facility has been amended a number of times to provide for the increase of the aggregate amount available thereunder to up to US\$212.0 million and to provide forbearance against certain defaults and covenants of MRDM under the Facility.
-As of the date of this MD&A, an aggregate of approximately US\$211.97 million has been drawn down by MRDM under the amended Facility.
-The current forbearance period expires on May 29, 2015.
+The Facility has been amended a number of times to provide for the increase of the aggregate amount available thereunder to up to US\$274.00 million and to provide forbearance against certain defaults and covenants of MRDM under the Facility.
+As of the date of this MD&A, an aggregate of approximately US\$267.10 million has been drawn down by MRDM under the amended Facility.
+The current forbearance period expires on February 15, 2016 (See also "Subsequent Event Discussion").

-The Corporation acts as a guarantor of MRDM's obligations under the Facility and related derivative contracts until such time as project completion is achieved as defined under the terms of the Facility.
+The Corporation acts as a guarantor of MRDM's obligations under the Facility and related derivative contracts.

 The gold mineralization at RDM is situated within a continuous 14 km long shear zone hosted in Precambrian metamorphic rocks with a demonstrated gold endowment.
-This shear zone is fully covered by the Corporation's mining concession and exploration licenses that extend over a continuous strike-length of approximately 40 kilometres.
+This shear zone is fully covered by the Corporation's mining concession, exploration licenses and applications for mining concessions that extend over a strike-length of approximately 40 kilometres.
 The most intensely explored zone to date has been at the RDM mine site location and only represents approximately 2 km of the southern portion of the 14 km long shear zone.
 There are numerous surface gold targets of similar gold grade that occur along strike at RDM within this shear zone and, to date, a total of at least nine (9) priority exploration targets have been identified, of which seven are to the north of the open-pit area and two to the south.
 The Corporation expected to embark on a drilling exploration program to evaluate these targets as well as other targets with the goal of defining further resources with the potential to provide additional plant feed and mine life; however, this exploration program has been largely deferred to a later date as a cost containment measure.